aercloudappexpress/aae-element-catalog/guides/using-elements.md

 ---
 title: Using Elements
-summary: "Learn how to install and use Polymer Elements in your own projects."
+summary: "Learn how to install and use IoTon elements in your own projects."
 tags: ['beginner']
 elements: ['paper-checkbox']
 updated: 2015-05-03